-Joan of Arc was not only a woman of action.
-She was also a contemplative soul.
+Joan of Arc was also a contemplative soul.
 In fact, one of the most original aspects of her personality is the bond between mystical experience and political mission.
 Joan was a doer, but she never did things just for the sake of doing them; her doing was always an extension of her being, the outgrowth of her contemplation of her exalted vocation.
 She possessed a deep sense of personal dignity which is proper to leaders.
 Leadership begins with an exalted vision of self.
 Only then does it acquire a vision of what it seeks to achieve.

-Joan of Arc was not only magnanimous, humble and courageous.
-She possessed the virtue of practical wisdom at the highest level.
-Although she was illiterate, the wisdom and simplicity of her rebuttals to the unjust accusations leveled against her remain astonishing 500 years later.
+She was illiterate, but the words she spoke were not only wise, they transcended wisdom: they were poetry.
+The simplicity of her rebuttals to the unjust accusations leveled against her remain astonishing 500 years later.
 When the tribunal accused her of having disobeyed her parents by leaving home and embarking on her mission without their consent, Joan gave a magnificent lesson in basic theology: “Were I to have one hundred fathers and one hundred mothers, and were I the daughter of a King, I would have gone because God commanded it.”
 Tradition applies to Joan of Arc these words of the Book of Wisdom: “Through Wisdom I shall have glory among the multitudes and honor in the presence of the elders, though I am young.
 I shall be found keen in judgment, and in the sight of rulers I shall be admired.
 When I am silent they will wait for me, and when I speak they will give heed; and when I speak at greater length they will put their hands on their mouths.”